 Where one Contracting Jurisdiction to a CTA makes such a reservation and the other Contracting Jurisdiction does not, Article 17 of the MLI will not apply to the CTA, and there is no expectation created under the MLI that the Contracting Jurisdiction that has not made the reservation will make a corresponding adjustment.

-Portugal has not reserved the right for the application of this article to its CTAs.
+The Czech Republic has reserved the right for the entirety of this article not to apply to its CTAs (on the basis indicated above).

 Mandatory binding arbitration